Dojo Review: Fast Transfers But Is It Worth It?

 Dojo's Pricing: Quick Summary

-Dojo’s hardware costs
+What are Dojo’s hardware costs?

-There is now a choice for either paying monthly or paying upfront for Dojo’s hardware (although, validity for the former depends on business turnover):
+There is now a choice for either paying monthly or paying upfront for Dojo’s hardware (although validity for the former depends on business turnover):

 • Pay monthly, ongoing

-• Only available for businesses with an annual card turnover of £100,000 or more.
+• From £15 per month (only available for businesses with an annual card turnover of £100,000 or more)

 • Pay once, upfront